Ekta-analyst/cleaning_and_manipulation_googlesheets/README.md

 Data Cleaning and Manipulation on google sheets

-Refer to the given link for : [Uncleaned Data]
+Refer to the given link for:[Uncleaned Data  ]
-Refer to the given link for [Cleaned data my work]
+Refer to the given link for: [Cleaned data my work ]